MicrosoftDocs/Viva/Teams-insights/teams-app-faq.md

 ##### Q6.
 Why do I not see the insights and suggestions that are described in the documentation?

-**A6.** To get access to the full functionality of the Insights app, check with your administrator to verify that you have MyAnalytics enabled.
+**A6.** To get access to the full functionality of the Viva Insights app, check with your administrator to verify that you have MyAnalytics enabled.

 ## Related topics